toxicity1985/izberg-api-php/README.md

 ### Initialize the class

-You can use your access token or our Single Sign On system :
+You can use your access token or our Single Sign On system to identify:

 #### With Access token :